Aireil/FFLogsViewer/README.md

 ## Context menu

-Currently disabled in 6.1, waiting for a fix.

 Adds a context menu item nearly everywhere you have a name.
 Setting in config to open the character page in your default browser instead of the plugin window.